Characteristics of the Higashine Cherry

 City development deeply considers the cherry

 Higashine City is working on developing the city with deep affection for cherries.
 We have Sakuranbo Higashine Station, which uses a cherry name for the train station.
 What a rare station name!
-Higashine Cherry Marathon that has been held since 2002 has grown to a nationwide tourism marathon with over 12,000 participants.
+Since its launch in 2002, the Sakuranbo Marathon has evolved into one of the Tohoku region’s most prominent tourist-attracting marathons, drawing runners from all across Japan.
 The Cherry Pit Spit Competition is also a major event in Higashine City.

 We have been working on making the image of cherries to be that of Higashine City through the activities of local area organizations, including agriculture-related groups and administrative organs promoting activities in the Tokyo Metropolitan area and major markets as well as sales activities by top management, including the mayor and head of the agricultural cooperative association (JA).